zulip/zulip/docs/linters.md

 to quickly introspect our JS code for `addClass` calls is part of our vision.

-#### Puppet scripts
+#### Puppet manifests

-We use Puppet as our tool to manage configuration files, using "puppet scripts."
-To lint puppet scripts, we use the "parser validate" option of puppet.
+We use Puppet as our tool to manage configuration files, using puppet "manifests."
+To lint puppet manifests, we use the "parser validate" option of puppet.

 #### HTML Templates